dhiltonp/marco-gps/README.md

 # Overview
-Marco is a GPS Bike Computer, based around android.
+Marco is a GPS Bike Computer, based around Arduino.
 This repository contains general notes for the project as well as code.

 When paired with a speedometer and a magnetometer (perhaps with other sensors?), I hope to reduce GPS polling frequency via Inertial Navigations System (INS), ultimately allowing for a very low power device - <5mA on average should be achievable. <1mA would be nice, but is a stretch.